An English Sportsman

 |14 September||Silverstone, Touring Cars||1st||Jaguar 3.4 litre||Jaguar Cars Ltd|

 As the 1958 Grand Prix season unfolded, it was clear that the Championship would be between two British drivers, Stirling Moss (Vanwall) and Mike Hawthorn (Ferrari).
-At the last Grand Prix (Morocco), Hawthorn came second to Moss but he was one point ahead in the Drivers’ World Championship and thus became Britain’s first World Champion driver.
+At the last Grand Prix (Morocco), Hawthorn came second to Moss but he was one point ahead in the Drivers’ World Championship and thus became the first British driver to be crowned World Drivers’ Champion.
 However, Hawthorn was devastated by the recent deaths of several of his racing colleagues, Archie Scott-Brown, Luigi Musso and Peter Collins and decided that he would retire at the end of the season.

 On 22 January 1959, the BBC announced that Britain’s newly-crowned motor racing champion had been killed on the Guildford by-pass, aged 29.
 The accident occurred on a notoriously dangerous section of the road, the scene of 15 serious accidents (two fatal) in the previous two years; the road was also wet at the time.
 Rob Walker was driving his Mercedes-Benz 300SL when a dark green Jaguar 3.4-litre saloon overtook him at speed; Walker recognised Hawthorn and gave chase along the A3.
 Suddenly, Hawthorn lost control, the Jaguar hit a traffic island, glanced off a lorry coming from the opposite direction, spun across the road and crashed into a tree at about 80 mph (129 km/hr).
 The Jaguar was almost cut in half by the impact and Hawthorn was killed instantaneously from a fractured skull.